jbubriski/ramblings-1/_posts/2017-03-06-setting-up-a-blog-with-jekyll.md

 ~/name_of_blog$ git init
 ```

-At this point, we assume we have created a spanking new repo on Github.
+At this point, we assume we have created a spanking new repository on GitHub.
 If we haven't, here's how to [create a repo](https://help.github.com/articles/create-a-repo/).

 ```bash
 # Connect your remote repository on GitHub to your local repository